For the Adherent of Pop Culture

 The commander of the Dortmunder orders a bulletin put out on the cortex about the Firefly freighter with possible stolen goods.
 The cortex is later revealed to be the future equivalent of the internet, on an interplanetary scale.
 He also orders Interpol to be flagged on the incident.
 In the real world, Interpol is the shorthand name of the International Criminal Police Organization.
 Possibly here it has simply been expanded to be the Interplanetary Criminal Police Organization.

-At 12:08 on the DVD, the bar Mal holds up from the Alliance crate has what may be Chinese characters imprinted on it.
-(According to the Firefly-Serenity Chinese Pinyinary, this same symbol appears on the Dortmunder captain's metal chest pin and is Tong meng Chinese for "Alliance") Although they at first appear to be some kind of metal bars, "Government Goods" reveals them to be nutrition/immunization bars.
+At 12:08 on the DVD, the bar Mal holds up from the Alliance crate has Chinese characters imprinted on it.
+(According to the Firefly-Serenity Chinese Pinyinary, this same symbol appears on the Dortmunder captain's metal chest pin and is Tong meng, Chinese for "Alliance".)
+Although they at first appear to be some kind of metal bars, "Government Goods" reveals them to be nutrition/immunization bars.

 Notice the door in the Serenity corridor at 13:32 on the DVD.
 This is the entrance to ever-cheerful Kaylee's quarters and it has Christmas lights strung up around it.

-A number of erotic figurines are seen on Inara's shuttle at 14:47 on DVD.
+A number of erotic figurines are seen in Inara's shuttle at 14:47 on the DVD.

 According to the audio commentary by Joss Whedon and Nathan Fillion on the DVD, the Chinese symbol yu on the hourglass in Inara's shuttle would be translated as "short interval".
 The hourglass may represent the amount of time the customer is permitted to spend with the companion (Inara); "short interval" may also be a joking reference to the amount of time the typical patron is able to prevent climax during sexual intercourse with her.